Hosting the Leading Websites:

 Some reviews have later access dates.
 Although I was systematic in the first search, I was not adding reviews to slant the results.
 However, sometimes I made an error, like not copying the URL, and I had to use the other information I had preserved to revisit the review so I could provide the information I did for other reviews.
 Then I cited the new access date, which is what you saw.

-The order they’re in is the order of popularity, in descending order.
+The order the hosters are in is the order of popularity, in descending order.
 Percentages of customers are cited.
 Within each percentage range, they’re sorted by the exact number of customers from my research database.
 Where that number was equal, the order didn’t matter, so they’re in reverse alphabetical order, because I sometimes like giving people at the end of the alphabet a slight advantage over those who usually come first.

 Compliance with various industry specifications is explicitly offered by some hosts.
 It’s good that they at least say so.
 It means someone is, at least, thinking about it.
 However, be aware that compliance varies.
 Often, variation — technically, noncompliance — is for superb reasons.
 You can ask about it but you may not get very detailed answers.
 If you’re bringing enough business, you might negotiate a contract clause whereby the host agrees to comply with a standard you’re concerned about.
 You’ll pay, of course.
 At the same time, many aspects of hosting are not regulated by those standards (many of which are called RFCs for an unusual historical reason).
 You’ll generally do well enough by judging the overall quality of the hosting service and looking at performance parameters that matter to you.